mhmtonrn/jwt-connect/README.md

 </dependency>
 ````

-if you want to use your database for your security app you can exculede **h2** database  from pom.xml
+if you want to use your database for your security app you can exculude **h2** database  from pom.xml

 ````xml
 <dependency>